ianklug/grooveboard/README.md

 Design by [ianklug](https://ianklug.com).
 Art by [clue](https://clue.graphics).
 Made with KiCad 5.

 Please clone this repository using the `--recurse-submodules` flag.
-Many of the required component and symbol libraries will not be included otherwise.
+Many of the required symbol and footprint libraries will not be included otherwise.

 ## Variations